 - Memorial University of Newfoundland.
 (1978).
 Contract research policy.

 - School of Graduate Studies, Memorial University of Newfoundland.
-(2007).
-Policy on Intellectual Property
+(2014).
+Intellectual Property Guidelines.

 |Next: Data collection storage and access|